-External beam radiation therapy is the most common form of radiation therapy for gallbladder cancer.
-The treatment is much like getting an x-ray, but the radiation is more intense.
-The procedure itself is painless.
 Before your treatments start, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 The treatment is much like getting an x-ray, but the radiation is much stronger.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, but the setup time − getting you into place for treatment − usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks.

-Standard (conventional) EBRT is rarely used now, and instead the techniques discussed below are used that allow doctors to more accurately treat gallbladder cancers while reducing the radiation exposure to nearby healthy tissues.
-These may offer a better chance of increasing the success rate and reducing side effects.
+Newer radiation techniques now allow doctors to more accurately treat gallbladder cancers while reducing the radiation exposure to nearby healthy tissues.
+These may increase success rates and help reduce side effects.

-Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT is a type of external beam radiation therapy that uses special computers to precisely map the location of the tumor(s).
-Radiation beams are shaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.
+Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses special computers to precisely map the location of the tumor(s).
+Radiation beams are then shaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.

 Intensity modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy.
-It uses a computer-driven machine that actually moves around the patient as it delivers radiation.
-In addition to shaping the beams and aiming them at the cancer from several angles, the intensity (strength) of the beams can be adjusted to minimize the dose reaching the most sensitive normal tissues.
+It uses a computer-driven machine that moves around the patient as it delivers radiation.
+Along with shaping the beams and aiming them at the cancer from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive normal tissues.
 This lets doctors deliver an even higher dose to the cancer areas.

 Uses of radiation therapy

-Radiation therapy may be used in several ways to treat gallbladder cancer.
+Radiation therapy can be used in several ways to treat gallbladder cancer.

-As palliative therapy: Radiation therapy is often used to help relieve symptoms if the cancer is too advanced to be cured.
+- As palliative therapy: Radiation therapy is often used to help relieve symptoms if the cancer is too advanced to be cured.
 It may be used to relieve pain or other symptoms by shrinking tumors that are blocking passageways for blood or bile, or are pressing on nerves.
-Doctors generally agree that palliative radiation therapy for gallbladder cancer is useful.

 Possible side effects of radiation therapy

-Side effects of external radiation therapy might include sunburn-like skin problems where the radiation enters the body, nausea, vomiting, diarrhea, and fatigue.
+Side effects of radiation therapy can include sunburn-like skin problems where the radiation enters the body, nausea, vomiting, diarrhea, fatigue, and poor appetite.
 Often these go away after treatment.
 When radiation is given with chemotherapy, the side effects are often worse.
 Ask your doctor or nurse what side effects to expect and how you might prevent or relieve them.

-For more general information about radiation therapy, please see the Radiation Therapy section on our website or our document, Understanding Radiation Therapy: A Guide for Patients and Families.
+To learn more about radiation therapy, see the Radiation Therapy section on our website or our document Understanding Radiation Therapy: A Guide for Patients and Families.